-With the new information available, it’s possible to get a better understanding of the relationship between stats and performance.
-Besides that, the new data allows us to poke deeper into the handicap claim related to star players in general, which was the original subject of Jamie’s article.
+With the new information available, it’s possible to get a better understanding of the relationship between FIFA stats and performance.
+Besides that, the new data allows us to poke deeper into the handicap claim related to star players in general, which was the original subject of our previous article.

-To compare the performance of some cards, we need to understand how the card stats impact the player’s performance.
-This is unfortunately a little more complicated than just comparing two cards with different performance stats, as the stats aren’t the only parameter affecting the measured performance or for that matter the actual performance.
+In order to compare the performance of some FUT cards, it is important to understand how the card stats impact the player’s performance.
+This is, unfortunately, a little more complicated than just comparing two cards with different performance stats.
+Stats aren’t the only parameter affecting the measured performance or, for that matter, the actual performance.

-I have illustrated this in the chart below:
+This has been illustrated in the chart below:

-- Availability of relevant performance data #1: The only performance data available are goal and assist statistics.
+The only performance data available are goal and assist statistics.
 Obviously, neither goal scoring nor assists are valid performance measures for goalkeepers and defenders.
 Goals and assists are relevant measures for some midfielders, but the issue with midfielders is that they may take on various roles depending on position and formation.
-Thus, I don’t think that the available performance data are relevant to midfielders, defenders or goalkeepers.
+Thus, the available performance data probably isn’t relevant to midfielders, defenders or goalkeepers.

-- Availability of relevant performance data #2: No matter what performance goals we use, the team mates will impact the result.
-I find this issue more prevalent with regards to assists, because getting an assist requires someone else to score a goal.
+No matter what performance goals we use, the team mates will impact the result.
+This this issue appears to be more prevalent with regards to assists, because getting an assist requires someone else to score a goal.
 Obviously, pairing Bale up with Messi will lead to more assists than pairing him up with Ciaran O’Connor (the lowest rated striker in the game).
 If there was a measure called “Chance creation”, I would definitely use that rather than assists.

-- Quality of teammates: This obviously does play a role, and obviously, we may see that some players / cards score more goals, because they are part of a better team than the cards we are comparing against.
+This clearly does play a role, and obviously, we may see that some players / cards score more goals, because they are part of a better team than the cards we are comparing against.
 This, however, shouldn’t make any difference as long as we compare two versions of the same card, unless there is a league (or nation!) change involved.